What is the KidsRights Index?

 The score for a domain is not calculated if more than half of the indicators of that domain have a missing value.
 A country is not included in the overall Index if the score on domain 5 ‘Child Rights Environment’ is missing.
 A country is also not included if more than half of all the domain scores are missing (e.g. when three or more domains are missing).

-The restrictions on calculating the domain scores and the overall score make sure that these scores are based on a substantial number of indicators.
+The advantage of this new approach is that the scores for the domains and the total Index are now completely based on the most recent available data (i.e. there are no more imputations of missing values based on historical data).
+Moreover, the restrictions on calculating the domain scores and the overall score make sure that these scores are based on a substantial number of indicators.
 In the previous versions of the KidsRights Index, the score of countries with many missing values could be based on just a small number of indicators, and therefore be sensitive for very high or low scoring based on a few indicators.

 Who are involved in the publication of the KidsRights Index?
 What is their experience/specific added value?